imagej/imagej.github.io/_pages/TensorFlow-GPU.md

 The variables you should have set are these two.
 Normally, CUDA does that for you when you install it.
 ![System Environment Variables](../media/Tensorflow_gpu_win_envvars.png)

-As well as the following additions to your PATH system-variable:
+As well as the following additions to your PATH system-variable.
 ![PATH variable content](../media/Tensorflow_gpu_win_path.png)

 ### 3.2 Hints for Linux